keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisvaluetemplate.md

 An `AnalysisValueTemplate` resource
-defines a Service Level Indicator (SLI), which identifies the data to be analyzed by data source and query.
+defines a Service Level Indicator (SLI), which identifies the data to be analyzed by data source to use and query to issue.
 One Analysis can use data from multiple instances of multiple types of data provider.